- Accountability and Testing of students in various situations

 A. Yes.
 Test Administrators are expected to deliver DLM assessments with integrity and maintain the security of the testlets.
 Test Administrators will read and agree to the DLM Security Agreement through the Educator Portal.
 Each Test Administrator will need to complete a module on Test Security and pass a test with 80 % proficiency.
 The district is responsible to make sure all test administrators are trained.

-A. Testlets at the lowest linkage level (Initial Precursor) includes “no response” as one of the response options for the subject areas of ELA and mathematics.
+A. Testlets at the lowest linkage levels (all at the Initial Precursor linkage level and some at the Distal Precursor linkage level) include “no response” as one of the response options.
 This is an appropriate choice if the student has not provided an intentional response.
-However, testlets at the distal precursor to the successor linkage levels do not include “no response” options.
-If the student has not provided an intentional response, then the test administrator should leave each item blank for which the student has not responded and submit the testlet for scoring (Exit-Save).
-It is possible that with the assignment of a lower testlet level, that a student may be able to provide an appropriate response.
+However, note that using ‘no response’ is the same as leaving the item blank.
+Testlets at the upper linkage levels do not include “no response” options.
+If the student has not provided an intentional response, then the test administrator should leave each item blank for which the student has not responded and submit the testlet for scoring (End).
+Since test assignment is adaptive, it is possible that the assignment of the next testlet may be at a lower linkage level, and the student may be able to provide appropriate responses.

 Test administrators must administer a minimum of two consecutive testlets.
 After two consecutive testlets with no response, it is a district decision as to when to stop testing.
 When a student has not provided an intentional response for all items within the two testlets, the student will be considered a test participant in the given subject area.
 The students score report will indicate the lowest accountability level.